ykhemani/vault-local/README.md

 export VAULT_FQDN="vault.example.com"
 ```

+### Vault Enterprise Support
 This repo also supports running Vault Enterprise.
 To apply your Vault license, set the following environment variable prior to running Vault.

 ```
 export vault_license=<vault license>
 ```

+### Specifying the Vault Binary Location
-As mentioned above, `vault.sh` expects to find the `vault` binary at `/usr/local/bin/vault`.
+As mentioned above, [vault.sh](bin/vault.sh) expects to find the `vault` binary at `/usr/local/bin/vault`.
 You may override this by setting the path to the `vault` binary via the `VAULT` environment variable.
+This is useful when you need to test different versions of Vault instsalled at different paths.
 For example:
 ```
-export VAULT=/usr/bin/vault
+export VAULT=/usr/local/bin/vault-1.5.7
 ```

+## Testing
+The [vault.sh](bin/vault.sh) script has been tested on macOS 10.15.6 with [Vault Enterprise 1.6.2](https://releases.hashicorp.com/vault/1.6.2+ent/vault_1.6.2+ent_darwin_amd64.zip).